The Second Chance Adoption Program

 Is this program successful?

-Yes, the 2nd Chance Adoption Program is the best hope for a child who is struggling in their adoptive home.
+Yes, adoption from dissolution is the best hope for a child who is struggling in their adoptive home.
 We have great empathy for parents who have done all they can to help their child but have come to the difficult decision that they have no more resources.

 Because the new adoptive families have copious information about the child they wish to adopt and are prepared to parent a child from an adoption dissolution, we find that nearly all of these children thrive and do exceptionally well in their new 2nd Chance adoptive home.
 Parents who need a new home for their adopted child will not face any court or social service recriminations because this is a legal and appropriate way to help a child be adopted a second time.